justjake/notrition/README.md

 1. A Supabase instance.
 Notrition uses Supabase for authentication and persistence.
 1. A Edamam API key.
 Notrition uses Edamam's nutrition analysis endpoints.
+1. A Notion OAuth Integration, created at https://www.notion.so/my-integrations

 Then, put together a .env.local file like this: